coolbutuseless/eventloop/README.md

 Insert here an animated or multi-page schematic showing the state of the system, what happens when a user presses a key

+## The event loop mindset

+-   Have some global variables to retain state
+-   Recalculate the world
+-   Clear the device
+-   Draw the world

+“Fun” effects can be had by not clearing the device every time i.e. trippy

 ## Examples

 Show captured mp4s of these.
 Too risky to do live!